nicktechz/odin-cv-applicaton/README.md

 This is an application that allows users to create a CV or resume by adding their personal, academic, and work experience information.

 For development, React was used as the main technology with Vite.
-The project involved practicing the use of useState() both in local components and for updating the application state through props.
+The project involved practicing the use of `reactuseState()` both in local components and for updating the application state through props.

 ## Tech Stack